seyedsaleh/rubik2D-IDS/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Multi-instrument by partitioning and joining each part (Music21 Instrument package)
-- [ ] Use offset, duration, velocity with pyPianoroll package
+- [x] Simulating and solving 2x2 Rubik's games with DLS and IDS!
-- [ ] UI mobile and desktop application to create music
+- [ ] Bidirectional Search method and solve this question with it.
-- [ ] using CGANs network to avoid falchs
+- [ ] GUI implemented using Qt.

 See the [open issues](https://github.com/seyedsaleh/rubik2D-IDS/issues) for a full list of proposed features (and known issues).